-Included in the sites are a 900-pound statue of Dale and Punchy’s Diner where you can eat Dale’s favorite sandwich – tomato, lettuce, and Miracle Whip on white bread.
+The sites include a 900-pound statue of Dale and Punchy’s Diner, where you can eat Dale’s favorite sandwich – tomato, lettuce, and Miracle Whip on white bread.

 You guessed it!
 They are all musicians from the great state of North Carolina.

-The North Carolina Music Hall of Fame celebrates these great artists, along with all the other great musicians that have come from North Carolina.
+The North Carolina Music Hall of Fame celebrates these great artists and all the other great musicians from North Carolina.

 This free museum is a must-see when in Concord!
 And even though it’s free, you will still want to get tickets beforehand to make sure you can get in.